PostHog/posthog.com/contents/blog/learnings-from-elon.md

 ## Likes the taste of his own blood

 Clickbait subtitle.
 You got me.
 Elon gives very direct feedback and makes painful decisions rapidly and doesn’t dwell on any of this stuff.
-For example, he
+For example, he went through a [very public process to buy Twitter](https://www.nbcnews.com/business/business-news/twitter-elon-musk-timeline-what-happened-so-far-rcna57532), then [laid off 80% of the workforce](https://www.cnn.com/2023/04/12/tech/elon-musk-bbc-interview-twitter-intl-hnk/index.html).

 We describe PostHog as a team for this reason.
 We have performance managed - letting people go decisively - throughout our time and it has been one of the most important things we’ve ever done.